marshmellow1328/atom-config/README.md

 # atom-config
-This repo is intended to document my atom preferences/config so I can easily pull them down on a new machine when needed.
+This repo is intended to document my [atom](https://atom.io/) preferences and config so I can easily pull them down on a new machine when needed.

 ## To Use
 1. Install seti-ui theme and select it